darkfusion390/Information-Retrieval-CS-F469/Assignment 2/2017A7PS0153P_a2/Readme.md

-This Assignment is made by :
-Keshav Sharma		ID : 2017A7PS0140P
-Burhan Boxwalla		ID : 2017A7PS0097P
-Pranav Panchumarthi	ID : 2017A7PS0153P

-The Assignment is am implementation of the working Information Retrieval Systems.
+The Assignment is an implementation of the working Information Retrieval Systems.
 To run the Vector-Space based Information Retrieval System

 1. Extract the files index_creation, test_queries.py and wiki_69.txt (or any other corpus) onto the same directory